Hash-7ag/Typescript-Todo-List/README.md

 At the moment, I am short on time, so I will complete the remaining tasks tomorrow.

 **Date:** December 15, 2025

+---

+## Entry #2

+It has already been **three days** since I wrote my last comments.
+I finished the course **two days ago**, and today I have **almost completely finalized the project**.

+### What I implemented:

+- **Responsive design**
+- **User-friendly UI/UX**
+- **Data persistence using LocalStorage**

+Now, regarding the course itself — it is an **excellent course for getting familiar with and understanding how the core technologies work**:

+- **React**
+- **Tailwind CSS**
+- **Vite**
+- **TypeScript**

+Since I was already familiar with React, it wasn’t difficult for me to understand how everything works together.
+However, I did not fully master **TypeScript**, and getting acquainted with it was my main priority while watching this course.

+In my first entry, I mentioned that this course is not very strong as a _teaching_ course.
+After finishing it, I realized that this statement was **not entirely correct**.
+The course is not meant to be a deep educational resource — instead, it is an **introductory and practice-oriented course**.

+This course is especially suitable for people who are just starting to learn, for example, **TypeScript**, but already have a solid foundation.
+During learning, they encounter new concepts such as different variable types, the `tsconfig` file, and other terms and mechanisms that do not exist in plain JavaScript.
+This course provides a great opportunity for such learners to **practice**, gain confidence, and then continue studying the required topics in more depth.

+Although I used TypeScript as the main example here, the same idea applies to the other three core tools used in this project (**Vite, React, and Tailwind CSS**).

+Additionally, I discovered **Lucide React** during this project.
+It is a very convenient library for using clean and beautiful icons, similar to React Icons.
+However, it felt more lightweight and comfortable to use, especially for smaller projects.

+I will not create full code documentation, as you can watch the course yourself and compare it with my implementation.
+My code does not differ significantly from the original one — only minor changes related to design and small details.

+**Date:** December 18, 2025